How to Become a Good Merchandiser Tips

 19. Negotiate cost prices with buyers and with vendors as well.

-21. Advice and assist all departments.
+21. Advising and assisting all departments.

 22. Priority to the acceptable quality product.